-Our findings also indicate that RE is significant for FC from midnight to dawn (00:00–05:00), and that vehicular traffic is the dominant source of CO2 for the rest of the day, at approximately +2.3 μmol m−2 s−1 per 100 vehicles.
+Our findings also indicate that RE is significant for FC from midnight to dawn (00:00–05:00) and that vehicular traffic is the dominant source of CO2 for the rest of the day, at approximately +2.3 μmol m−2 s−1 per 100 vehicles.
 REH is likely to remain constant throughout the year; by contrast, REV is larger than REH in summer (mean Tair > 20 °C) but smaller in winter because of its strong dependency on Tair.
 In this study, our statistical and observational data were limited, so additional analysis should be performed using longer collection periods and data with greater detail.

 Summary and Conclusions

-Using the eddy covariance method, this study reported the one-year surface fluxes of energy and CO2 in order to examine the features of urban-atmosphere exchange and the controlling factors thereof over a high-rise residential area in Seoul, Korea, which is affected by the East Asian monsoon system.
+Using the eddy covariance method, this study reported the one-year surface fluxes of energy and CO2 to examine the features of urban-atmosphere exchange and the controlling factors thereof over a high-rise residential area in Seoul, Korea, which is affected by the East Asian monsoon system.
 Our study outlines urban-climate feedback in monsoon-affected Asia by reporting several key findings regarding energy and CO2 exchange at the interface between high-density residential areas and the atmosphere.

-The observed turbulent characteristics reflect rough and warm urban surface properties.
 The ruggedness of high-rise urban structures induces significantly higher turbulence intensity (u*/U) and surface drag coefficients relative to those from previous studies in other urban areas.
-During one year, warm–cold breeze circulation is consistently observed with diurnal variation, and unstable conditions dominate.
+For one year, a warm–cold breeze circulation is consistently observed with diurnal variations, and unstable conditions dominate.
 Random flux error (σ(ε)) is quantified using the daily differencing approach, and our analysis suggests that the statistical properties and seasonality of σ(ε) at urban sites show properties similar to leptokurtic double-exponential distributions, as do previous results from natural ecosystems.

 The urban SEB is strongly influenced by the summer monsoon, causing substantial changes in α and β.
 The observed α shows the annual minimum (~0.17) and maximum (~0.20) in late summer and winter, respectively.
-Our investigation strongly suggests that this seasonal variation of α is associated with changes in the sun elevation angle and soil moisture with the progress of the summer monsoon.
-Furthermore, the β shows seasonality similar to that of α, ranging from 1.9 in summer to 7.9 in winter.
+Our investigation strongly suggests that this seasonal variation in α is associated with changes in the sun elevation angle and soil moisture with the progress of the summer monsoon.
+Furthermore, the β shows seasonality similar to that of α, ranging from 1.7 in summer to 7.0 in winter.
 This seasonality of α and β in urban areas is unique to East Asian urban areas affected by the summer monsoon.
 Annual mean α is generally assigned in urban canopy models; this prescription will eventually underestimate (overestimate) Q* in summer (winter) in urban areas in the Asian monsoon region through the bias of the α in the models, unless the monsoon influence is considered.

 Turbulent heat flux maxima are delayed to 13:30–14:00 compared to that of Q* around noon in their diurnal courses.
-Our investigation indicates that the VPD and thermal contrast at the urban-atmosphere interface mainly control this observed diurnal variation of turbulent heat fluxes.
+Our investigation indicates that the VPD and thermal contrast at the urban-atmosphere interface mainly control this observed diurnal variation in turbulent heat fluxes.
 Notably, the VPD and thermal contrast change as the Asian monsoon progresses.
 Furthermore, our findings indicate that the heterogeneity between QH and QE contributes to the observed peak-time delay in QE. dQS is important in regulating the partitioning of Q* into turbulent energy fluxes.
+In the morning, most of Q* is partitioned into dQS, but this fraction steadily decreases during daytime.
+Consequently, the peak times of QH and QE are in the afternoon (13:30–14:00), while the peak time of dQS appears in the morning.
 Overnight, dQS is balanced with net longwave radiation, while other components are small.
-In the morning, most of Q* are partitioned into dQS, but this fraction steadily decreases during daytime.
-Consequently, the peak times of QH and QE are in the afternoon (13:30–14:00), while the peak time of dQS appears in the morning.